 Change passwords only as much as necessary or if it is compromised.

 Strong passwords are long, complex, and unique.
 This means they should be longer than 12 characters, contain different types of characters (letters, digits, special characters), and be different for every service, web-site or system you use.
 Passwords should not be based on simple words that could be found in dictionaries.
 Passwords shall not be cognitive, that means they have to be based on something else than data about the user or the system.
 Otherwise, information related to the user or the system could and will help an attacker guess the password.

 Use password manager (password safe) software and follow these rules:

-Generate strong random passwords of configurable length (longer than 20 characters) and complexity.
+Generate strong random passwords of configurable length and complexity.

 Make sure your master password is strong.

 Use a password manager that encrypts password database before storing it in the cloud or synchronizing it between your devices via the network.